-Your enrollment date in a self-paced correspondence course is confirmed by email to your Texas State email address by our office and is specified when you register and pay for your course.
-You should purchase the course materials within thirty days of your registration.
-A study guide will be provided if you are enrolled in a print-based course.
-Note: If you are enrolled in an online course, you will not need a study guide; all course information is found on the course site in TRACS.
-For a print-based course, the study guide contains all the instructions and lessons needed to complete your course.
-Whether print-based or online, each course contains a set number of lessons.
+Your enrollment date in a self-paced correspondence course is confirmed by email to your Texas State email address by our office when you are successfully registered.
+You should purchase the course materials within 30 days of your registration.
+All course information is found on the course site in TRACS.
 Start your course by reading the correspondence course orientation information at the beginning of the course.
 Then, carefully read the Introduction or Syllabus, making note of all course objectives.
 Once you are familiar with what is expected of you in the course, you may begin Lesson One.
 When you reach an assignment to be submitted for grading, follow the procedures listed at the beginning of your course and in your course's Introduction or Syllabus.
-You may submit assignments by mail or online for all print-based courses.
-When submitting an assignment by mail, be sure to attach an Assignment Cover Sheet.

 Keep in mind that correspondence self-paced courses are taught by faculty in addition to their regular teaching load.
 Instructors are given up to a week to grade assignments.

 Unless the course study guide states otherwise, you may submit no more than two assignments per week.

 Assignments will be graded by your instructor and either returned to you or made available for your review online, with an accompanying grade and any comments from your instructor.
 Pay close attention to the professor’s comments on graded assignments.
 This practice is one of the primary ways that learning takes place in correspondence study.